 Firebase Open Source Alternatives

-Here are some excellent Open Source backend as a service alternatives to Firebase.
+Here is some excellent Open Source backend as a service alternatives to Firebase.

 Here is the most used Open Source backend open-source framework.
 The product is feature-rich, and the repositories include: